Charlie Chan at Treasure Island: Plot

 That night, Charlie, Jimmy, Bessie Sibley, Myra Rhadini, and Peter Lewis attend Rhadini's magic show, where he is assisted by Eve Cairo and Elmer Kelner.
 Dr. Zodiac appears during the show, and is invited on stage.
 As Rhadini performs a levitation trick, Zodiac is killed with the pygmy arrow.
 Dr. Zodiac is revealed to be Abdul.
 Although a bow is found, it is too brittle to have fired the arrow.
 Zodiac must have been stabbed with the arrow.
 Gregory gives Rhadini an alibi after discovering Rhadini's wand in the aisle by his seat.
 Kilvaine reveals that Gregory is Stewart Salsbury, and that he really is an insurance company executive.

 At Kilvaine's suggestion, the murder is re-enacted with Lewis standing in for Zodiac.
 The secret of Rhadini's levitation trick is revealed, and Rhadini is stabbed in the aisle during the act.
 Myra uses the "sphinx"—an upright metal pseudo-Egyptian coffin with a hidden elevator in its floor—to go from the stage to the below-stage area, where her husband's dressing room is located.
 Charlie encourages Eve to try to tap into the mind of the killer.
 Eve reads Charlie's thoughts, which describe the motivations of Stella Essex, Bessie Sibley, Thomas Gregory, Peter Lewis, Fred Rhadini, and Myra Rhadinia (although without mentioning their names).
 The mind of Dr. Zodiac interferes with Eve's mind.
 Eve reads Zodiac's mind, and discovers that the real Dr. Zodiac killed Abdul because only Abdul knew Dr. Zodiac's real identity.

 The killer attempts to shoot Eve while she is on stage, but Jimmy spots the pistol and pushes the gun away just in time.
 Dr. Zodiac is revealed to be Fred Rhadini.
-While all eyes were on Eve, he sneaked into the wings, ran below the stage, and used the elevator in the sphinx to re-emerg on stage and attempt to kill Eve.
+While all eyes were on Eve, he sneaked into the wings, ran below the stage, and used the elevator in the sphinx to re-emerge on stage and attempt to kill Eve.
 Charlie reveals that Rhadini used a wand with a spring trigger to fire the arrow that killed Abdul.
 He then stabbed himself to divert attention from himself as a suspect.